 Are pancakes a good source of protein?

 Regular pancakes have minimal protein and are loaded with carbs.
 Protein Pancakes on the other hand have tons of protein and minimal carbs.
 This particular recipe for protein pancakes has a whopping 22g of protein per serving.
-That is a great way to start the day and fill you up!
+That is a great way to start the day and fill you up and we all know how important protein is!

 Are protein pancakes healthy?